ajchili/bglf/README.md

 # bglf
-A script to pick up stuff in PlayerUnknown's BattleGrounds.
+An AutoHotkey script that lets you pick up stuff faster in PlayerUnknown's BattleGrounds.

 # Disclaimer
 This is a script and can aide you when playing the game.
 While all of the movement is being interpolated as input from the user, a ban could still be possible.
 You are likewise _technically_ cheating, but, laziness prevails.
 Just be sure to use the script understanding this and at your own risk.